 But, besides the customized plan of action and the PPC work, the strong relationship was also built with:

-Weekly calls, each Tuesday (around 45 meetings in total)
+- Weekly calls, each Tuesday (around 45 meetings until now)

 - Twice a month Campaign Performance and SKU Performance reports (~180 reports)

 - Monthly performance report at the end of each month

 Daft Punk would be proud of Ultra‘s strategy.
 Harder, Better, Faster, Stronger is where they’re aiming.

 That’s the reason why Ultra began the transition from leveraging Amazon Seller Central’s services to Amazon Marketing Services (AMS) advertising, which, on top of Sponsored Products campaigns, also bring to the table Headline Search Ads and Product Display Ads.

 In the meantime, the store gets loads of 5-star reviews.